Theresa Tomlinson: Life and work

 The daughter of Alan and Joan Johnston, she lived as a child in Cleveland and North Yorkshire, where her father was an Anglican vicar.
 She attended Hull College of Art and later Hull College of Education.
 Tomlinson spent much of her married life in Sheffield, and it was there, as she began to tell stories to her three children, that she began to enjoy writing.
 She especially likes working on historical fiction.

 Now a grandmother, she lives in Whitby with her husband.
 In recent years she has been particularly interested in the Anglo-Saxon period.
 She is a member of the National Association of Writers in Education and the British Society of Authors.

-Tomlinson Forestwife trilogy (The Forestwife (1993),Child of the May (1998) and The Path of the She Wolf (2000)) is a retelling of the Robin Hood legend focused on Maid Marian.
+Tomlinson's Forestwife trilogy (The Forestwife (1993), Child of the May (1998) and The Path of the She Wolf (2000)) is a retelling of the Robin Hood legend focused on Maid Marian.

 Tomlinson's novel Better Than Gold focuses on the life of King Penda of Mercia.